Question 23: Do I have to be in uniform to travel?

 Answer: Retired members with DD Form 2 (Blue) identification card may fly anywhere AMC has flights operating, including the Continental United States.

-Question 40: I am a Disabled Veteran or 100% Disable Veteran but not Retired, can I fly Space-A?
+Question 40: NEW as of 13 August 2018.
+I am a Disabled Veteran or 100% Disable Veteran but not Retired, can I fly Space-A?

 Question 41: Is Space-A travel a reasonable substitute for commercial airline travel?